 We all remember this magical piece of literature, surely.
 I'll never forget this day as long as I live.
 And being that it's the first of the year, and we're all trying to decide what we want to be for the next twelve months, let's remember that even when someone cuts us down at the knees, we can still show up anyway.

 My own surprise caught me off guard on Monday when I saw the notification flashing on my phone.

-I can’t believe how surprised I was to see what was flashing on my phone Monday while I was on my way to have coffee with a friend.
+I was on my way to have coffee with my best friend.

 “The girl in the middles fat.”

 Your one sentence hit me like a sucker punch right to the gut, grammatical errors and all.

 Jimmy, I don’t even know you, and I’m not sure I’ll ever know why you said that.
 I mean, was it a PSA?
 Were you bored?
 Did you think you were just being informative, just in case the world didn’t already know?
 Was it some kind of Facebook “Where’s Waldo?”
 You found her!
 Was it because you are that guy that makes shitty comments just for attention?
 I can imagine how you thought it was a throwaway comment, just something to make people roll their eyes at you.
 I mean, negative attention is attention after all, right?

 It sure as hell caught my eye, so mazel tov.
 It caught my eye, then it made me sit straight down on the concrete steps I was walking down.
 Your six words were such a surprise that it made me quite literally weak at the knees.